laravel/docs/telescope.md

 <a name="tagging"></a>
 ## Tagging

 Telescope allows you to search entries by "tag".
-Telescope automatically tags many entries; however, you may occasionally want to attach custom tags to entries.
-To accomplish this, you may use the `Telescope::tags` method, which accepts a callback that should return an array of tags.
-These tags will be merged with any tags Telescope automatically attaches to the entry.
-Typically, you should call the `tags` method within your `TelescopeServiceProvider`:
+Often, tags are Eloquent model class names or authenticated user IDs which Telescope automatically adds to entries.
+Occasionally, you may want to attach your own custom tags to entries.
+To accomplish this, you may use the `Telescope::tags` method.
+The `tags` method accepts a callback which should return an array of tags.
+The tags returned by the callback will be merged with any tags Telescope would automatically attach to the entry.
+You should call the `tags` method within your `TelescopeServiceProvider`:

     use Laravel\Telescope\Telescope;